Rachel Platten: Public image

 Platten worked for nearly a decade playing cover performances and recording songs before gaining mainstream recognition as an artist.
 Her story and "Fight Song" has served as an inspiration for people around the world, who have used it as a motivation not to lose hope, when experiencing difficulties in life such as cancer, postpartum depression and unemployment.
-In 2017, she was presented with the Gracies Impact Award, which is given to an artist who has made a positive impact on society through their music.
+In 2017, Platten was presented with the Gracies Impact Award, which is given to an artist who has made a positive impact on society through their music.
 She wrote "Fight Song" at a low point, saying:

 It was about my own journey and my own fire that would not die, that was regardless of how much rejections I was getting, and how impossible it seemed for me to keep trying to make this dream happen, that I just wouldn't give up.
 The song was written at a moment of really needing to decide, "Dude, I'm 32 or 31, this is a little pathetic.
 I need to figure this out and get on with my life."
 Then I wrote "Fight Song" in this moment of just sheer desperation.
 I will not give up on myself.
 That's where it came from.

-In January 2018, Platten appeared as a model in clothing brand Aerie's advertising campaign in photos that have not been retouched.
+In January 2018, Platten appeared as a model in clothing brand Aerie's advertising campaign of photos that have not been retouched.
 She appeared on the cover of The Improper Bostonian magazine's May 2018 issue.

 Philanthropy

-Rachel Platten has supported numerous charities including Music Unites, the Ryan Seacrest Foundation, Autism Speaks, Los Angeles LGBT Center, Memorial Sloan-Kettering, Boys & Girls Clubs of America, BuildOn, and Live Below the Line.
+Platten has supported numerous charities including Music Unites, the Ryan Seacrest Foundation, Autism Speaks, Los Angeles LGBT Center, Memorial Sloan-Kettering, Boys & Girls Clubs of America, BuildOn, and Live Below the Line.

-She has worked with Musicians on Call since the early 2000s, and is part of a program where she sings bedside to hospital patients.
+She has worked with Musicians on Call since the early 2000s and is part of a program where she sings bedside to hospital patients.
 Platten has volunteered for over 50 Musicians On Call programs.
 The organization honored her for her volunteer work with Music Heals Award at a benefit event on December 1, 2015.
 She performed "Fight Song" and walked the runway at the American Heart Association's Go Red For Women Red Dress Collection 2017 fashion show presented by Macy's at New York Fashion Week on February 9, 2017.
 Platten performed at Global Down Syndrome Foundation's virtual fashion show on November 14, 2020.

 Personal life

 On July 31, 2010, Platten married Kevin Lazan in a Jewish ceremony.
 Their wedding pictures were featured in Southern New England Weddings magazine in 2010.

-Platten and Lazan have two daughters: Violet Skye, born on January 26, 2019; and Sophie Jo, born on September 9, 2021.
+Platten and Lazan have two daughters, born on January 26, 2019, and September 9, 2021.

 Platten has openly discussed experiencing postpartum depression after the births of her daughters.